OISF/suricata/doc/userguide/rules/flow-keywords.rst

 The flow keyword can be used to match on direction of the flow, so to/from client or to/from server.
 It can also match if the flow is established or not.
-The flow keyword can also be use to say the signature has to match on stream only (only_stream) or on packet only (no_stream).
+The flow keyword can also be used to say the signature has to match on stream only (only_stream) or on packet only (no_stream).

 So with the flow keyword you can match on: